Data-Science-Link/the_depositum/data_final/catholic_catechism_trent/Catholic_Catechism_Trent_McHugh_Callan.md

 enables us to be called and really to be the sons of God.

 ## ARTICLE IX : "I BELIEVE IN THE HOLY CATHOLIC CHURCH; THE COMMUNION OF
-SAINTS"

-The Importance Of This Article
+SAINTS The Importance Of This Article
 With what great diligence pastors ought to explain to the faithful the truth of this ninth Article will be easily seen, if we attend chiefly to two considerations.
 First, as St. Augustine observes, the Prophets spoke more plainly and openly of the Church than of Christ,